 It's customary to tip a parking valet.
 If the bride and groom would like to include the gratuity in the bill, the valet company should post a sign notifying the guests that the gratuity has been provided by the host and instruct the valets to politely decline any tips offered by guests.

 If the venue does not have on premise or nearby parking, the valet company may need to rent parking spaces in a nearby garage or parking lot.
 This additional cost will be added to the valet service charges.

 Your valet company should offer a discounted rate.
 American Parking & Services offers a 10% discount and ensures our preferred clients receive priority booking.
 You will always have the staff when you need them.

 The valet company should have staff ready when last-minute wedding parking hiccups arise.
 To accommodate your needs, American Parking & Services has more than 100 specially trained event valets.

 Although there’s a lot to consider when selecting a valet parking company, there are three main things to look for:

 Finally, as a Wedding Event Planner, you know the lowest quote is not always the best option.
 If a company is offering an extremely low rate compared to the competition, you might want to keep looking.
 Nothing will ruin a bride’s day quicker than a mishap in the parking lot with inexperienced, uninsured, untrained valets who can’t properly handle the situation.

 The valet company should share your ideals regarding customer service and overall customer satisfaction and value your reputation as much as theirs.
 Your business can only be as good as the vendors you work with.

-Please contact American Valet to arrange parking for your next wedding or event in Phoenix, Scottsdale or Paradise Valley.
+Please contact American Parking & Services to arrange parking for your next wedding or event in Phoenix, Scottsdale or Paradise Valley.
 Call us at (602) 424-8347 to learn more.